sbt/sbt/src/sphinx/faq.rst

 1. Define a new :ref:`configuration <ivy-configurations>`.
 2. Declare the tool :doc:`dependencies </Detailed-Topics/Library-Management>` in that
    configuration.
-3. Define a classpath that pulls the dependencies from the :doc:`/Detailed-Topics/Update-Report` produced by `update`.
+3. Define a classpath that pulls the dependencies from the :doc:`/Detailed-Topics/Update-Report` produced by :key:`update`.
 4. Use the classpath to implement the task.

 As an example, consider a `proguard` task.
 This task needs the